What Is The Giraffe Razor Extension Handle?

 At about 5 inches from the top to the bottom is where there is a pivot point where also are located two buttons.
 These buttons and be depressed to adjust the angle of the shaver.
-There are for settings here from straight to a full ninety-degree bend.
-This is a really important feature and Ole long neck here gets this righttttt.
+There are four settings here from straight to a full ninety-degree bend.
+This is a really important feature and Ole’s long neck here gets this right.

 How Does The Giraffe Perform?

-Keep this in mind that The Giraffe Razor Extension Handle is primarily for people with mobility issues for shaving your legs.
+Keep this in mind The Giraffe Razor Extension Handle is primarily for people with mobility issues for shaving their legs.

-Having said that, this makes a pretty darn good back shaver, although considering that most people will be using a width limiting standard sized razor.
+Having said that, this makes a pretty darn good back shaver, although considering that most people will be using a width-limiting standard-sized razor.
 (Although you could use the Razorba G.O.A.T razor, see below).
-As for a regular beard, shaver cannot compare to the efficiency of a dedicated wider back shaver.
+As for a regular beard, a shaver cannot compare to the efficiency of a dedicated wider back shaver.

 For the most part, it holds a razor to adequately shave one’s own back with.